Doctor of Philosophy in Psychology

 - satisfactory performance on final examination and defense of dissertation research.

-- refer to the department’s graduate student manual for other requirements or guidelines;
+- refer to the program’s graduate student manual for other requirements or guidelines;

 - complete and fulfill general doctoral degree requirements of the Graduate School.